Read this article in DE?

-If you want to know what's inside this tool, you've come to the right place.
+If you want to know what's inside, you've come to the right place.

-In this post, we're going to show you 7 great things you can do with Jungle Scout's Extension.
+In this post, we're going to show you 7 great things you can do with Jungle Scout Extension.

 Furthermore, make sure to try Jungle Scout's Extension risk-free with our 30% Discount:

-Jungle Scout updated its Chrome Extension in 2020 and added a ton of useful features.
+Jungle Scout updated its Chrome Extension in 2020 and added a ton of useful features to it.

 It's now even more user-friendly and you can do a lot of great stuff such as requesting reviews from your customers in bulk or check out historical sales data of any product.

-Since Jungle Scout's Extension is a data-driven tool, let's first find out what data it provides:
+Since Jungle Scout Chrome Extension is a data-driven tool, let's first take a look at what data it provides: